sgmurphy/wordpress-plugins/yith-woocommerce-ajax-search/readme.txt

 5. Shortcode configuration - submit button tab
 6. Shortcode configuration - search results tab
 7. Search Stats tab

 == Changelog ==
+= 2.3.0 - Released on 22 April 2024 =
+* New: support for WooCommerce 8.8
+* Update: YITH plugin framework

 = 2.2.0 - Released on 18 March 2024 =
 * New: support for WordPress 6.5
 * New: support for WooCommerce 8.7